jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 2\.
 Request Fingerprint on sign-up page and send results as part of Auth0 sign-up request
 -----------------------------------------

-> Note: __*This integration requires the sign-up page to be hosted by the application so the Fingerprint library can be injected and the results sent as part of the sign-up request.
-This integration is not possible if you are using the Auth0 hosted sign-up page (Universal Login / classic Lock)*__.
+> __*Note*__: This integration requires the sign-up page to be hosted by the application so the Fingerprint library can be injected and the results sent as part of the sign-up request.
+This integration is not possible if you are using the Auth0 hosted sign-up page (Universal Login / classic Lock).

-1. Modify your sign-up page to include the Fingerprint API call and then send the `visitorId` and `requestId` as additional sign-up parameters as part of the user `app_metadata`.
+1. Modify your sign-up page to include the Fingerprint API call and send the `visitorId` and `requestId` as additional sign-up parameters in the users `app_metadata`.

     Below is a basic example in React which shows a sign-up form submit function making a request to the applications API component to create the user with the values captured on the sign-up form.
 In this case, the backend component proxies the request to the Auth0 Sign-up endpoint.